Posts contain affiliate links, see disclosure for more details.

 For many parents, finding the right balance between life and work can be tricky.
 For mums especially, the decision of when and if to return to work can be difficult, with childcare costs and financial pressures weighing both ends of the scales.

-I know for us personally, the cost of childcare for our three young children outweighed the benefits of going back to a traditional workplace – it just wasn’t financially viable option – I’d have basically been working simply to cover (or not even cover) childcare costs.
+I know for us personally, the cost of childcare for our three young children outweighed the benefits of going back to a traditional workplace.
+It just wasn’t a financially viable option – I’d have basically been working simply to cover (or not even cover) childcare costs.

-Working from home is a good way for parents to be able to bring in some income, whilst avoiding hefty childcare payments, so here’s a list of some flexible work from home jobs for mums in the UK.
+Working from home, however, is a good way for parents to be able to bring in some income, whilst avoiding hefty childcare payments, so here’s a list of some flexible work from home jobs for mums in the UK.

 These jobs allow you to work around children’s hectic schedules, you can set your own working hours and are just all round more convenient for parents.

-These work from home jobs for mums give parents the freedom to work around existing and spontaneous family commitments and school holidays.
-They also give more time to spend with children and save both time and money on commuting to and from work.
+These flexible work from home jobs for mums give parents the freedom to work around existing and spontaneous family commitments and school holidays.
+They can also give more time to spend with children and save both time and money on commuting to and from work.

 11 Flexible Work From Home Jobs For Mums